Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Related Work

 \subsection{\textit{k}NN-based method}

 Each pair of sites divides the space into two halves, and all the half-spaces associated with a site intersect in a common area, namely its Voronoi cell.
 To obtain it, we can construct the bisectors of the site and all the others to clip the given domain.
 Apparently, it is unnecessary to consider all other sites, as a Voronoi cell is primarily defined by bisectors of its nearest neighbors.
 Therefore, the \textit{k}NN-based method~\cite{Levy2013-kNNVoronoi} finds \textit{k}-nearest neighbors of the site, where the neighbors are sorted in ascending order according to their distances to the site, then the bisectors of the site and its neighbors are sequentially used to clip the domain for generating the Voronoi cell.
-The cell generation completes once the security radius is found, i.e., the maximum distance from the site to its cell is smaller than the distance from the site to any of the rest bisectors.
-Benefiting from the independence of cell generation, the parallelization of this method on GPUs has been well studied~\cite{Han2017-GPURVD,Ray2018-MeshlessVoronoi,Liu2022-GPU3DVoronoi}.
-Moreover, this method can also be extended to compute power diagrams~\cite{deGoes2015-PowerPaticles, Basselin2021-GPUknnRPD, Xiao2023-knnpower}.
+The cell computation completes once the security radius is found, i.e., the maximum distance from the site to its cell is smaller than the distance from the site to any of the rest bisectors.
+Benefiting from the independence of cell computation, the parallelization of this method on GPUs has been well studied~\cite{Ray2018-MeshlessVoronoi,Han2017-GPURVD,Liu2022-GPU3DVoronoi,Basselin2021-GPUknnRPD}.
+Moreover, this method can also be extended to compute power diagrams~\cite{Basselin2021-GPUknnRPD,deGoes2015-PowerPaticles, Xiao2023-knnpower}.

 The \textit{k}NN-based method suffers from invalid clippings as well.
 If a site dominates points far away from the site, the method has to visit more neighbors to clip the domain, since the security radius of such a case is hard to meet.
-All these clippings will be executed even though only a few of them are valid, explaining that the method is time-consuming once the given sites are not uniform.
-The example in Fig. \ref{fig:geometry}(b) shows that bisectors of the red site and gray sites are useless to generate the triangle/tetrahedron-cell intersection (light green) if the \textit{k}NN-based method is applied.
+All these clippings will be executed even though only a few of them are valid, explaining that the method is time-consuming once the given site distribution does not exhibit blue noise properties.
+The example in Fig. \ref{fig:geometry}(b) shows that bisectors of the red site and gray sites are useless to generate the simplex-cell intersection (light green) if the \textit{k}NN-based method is applied.
 Although users can set a maximum number of neighbors to avoid excessive clippings, the resultant cells are possibly an approximation of the exact Voronoi cells if the number is not large enough.